 You have the right to choose who will make health care decisions and manage your financial affairs should you become incapacitated.

-Elder Law Lexington knows that an important part of any estate plan is an advance directive that allows you to make critical end-of-life decisions about your personal healthcare.
+Elder Law Lawyers knows that an important part of any estate plan is an advance directive that allows you to make critical end-of-life decisions about your personal healthcare.
 This is crucial in the event you become incapacitated, as you may not be able to verbalize your wishes.
 By stating your healthcare choices in an advance directive, you help your family and physician fully understand your wishes about your medical care.
-It is important that you work with an experienced Kentucky advance directive law firm, like Elder Law Lexington, to be certain that your wishes are known and made legally.
+It is important that you work with an experienced Kentucky advance directive law firm, like Elder Law Lawyers, to be certain that your wishes are known and made legally.

 What Exactly is an Advance Directive?

 An advance directive is a way to put those wishes on record for your family, heirs, and healthcare provider.
 An advance directive may name a person of your choice to make healthcare choices for you if you cannot make the choices for yourself.
 You can also use an advance directive to prevent specific individuals from making healthcare decisions for you.
 Advance directives are only to be used if you become incapacitated.
-As long as you are able to decide and express your own decisions, your advance directive will not control your decisions.
+As long as you can decide and express your decisions, your advance directive will not control your decisions.

 There are Two Main Types of Advance Directives

-The second is a living will that tells your family and your doctor what kinds of treatment you want to receive as you near the end of your life and can no longer speak for yourself.
+The second is a living will that tells your family and your doctor what treatment you want to receive as you near the end of your life and can no longer speak for yourself.

 Unless limited, an advance directive gives your agent very broad authority to make all health care decisions for you, including: